Posole

 Meanwhile, puree the softened chiles with just enough broth to allow movement of the blender blades.

-Add the chile puree, marjoram, thyme and hominy and continue cooking until the hominy is tender.
-This will require less time if canned hominy is used.
+the hominy is tender.
+This will require less time if canned hominy is

 Serve the hot pozole in deep bowls, with separate bowls of garnish ingredients on the table so that diners can add their own.